wpallstars/fix-plugin-does-not-exist-notices/README.md

 If you don't have this notification perpetually showing on your `/wp-admin/plugins.php` page, then you don't need this, but you might like to save or bookmark it for if ever you do.

+**Testing:** Just delete any plugin (that you can replace) from your `/wp-content/plugins` directory, via ftp or however you manage your WordPress files, then revisit your `/wp-admin/plugins.php` page with this plugin active to show the "Remove Reference" button.

+The only ways I know to clear this missing plugin notification are:
+1. Reinstall it and delete on the `/wp-admin/plugins.php` page.
+2. Run `SELECT * FROM wp_options WHERE option_name = 'active_plugins';` (or `wp_1_options`, `wp_2_options`, `wp_3_options`, etc on a multisite network, using the side id of the site affected) via phpMyAdmin or Adminer, etc, or via mysql via your server commandline.
+Then edit the record, copying the json into an AI LLM and asking it to update without the reference to the missing plugin.
+3. Use this plugin.

 ## Features

 * Adds a "Remove Reference" button to plugin error notices